DIY Water Jug Lantern Hack

 - The water inside the jug will diffuse the light and project an ambient glow that lights up the immediate area around you.

-Other containers work well too
+Other suitable containers

 This technique works well with any clear bottle.
 You can use the following containers: